gsamokovarov/nilable/README.md

 end
 ```

 That's it.
-Wrap your hostile objects in nilable objects and have your newer
+Wrap your hostile objects in nilable and have your newer code free
-code free of defensive nil checks.
+of defensive nil checks.

 ## Credits

 What I call a nilable object, is well documented in the wild as the [Option
 type].
-There are many implementations of it Ruby land, with the most popular of
+There are many implementations of it in Ruby land, with the most popular
-them being [Tom Stuart]'s [monads].
+of them being [Tom Stuart]'s [monads].
 If you need more utils to deal with your
 nils, check it out.

 Where nilable shines for me, is the simple implementation.
 That's all I need